ivanvoitovych/tour-of-heroes/step-9.md

 }
 ```

-Let's add some messages with `messageService->Add` and the final version will be like this:
+Let's add some messages with `messageService->Add`, and the final version should be like this:

 `viewi-app\Components\Services\HeroService.php`